A quantum fluctuation theorem for any Lindblad master equation: The fluctuation theorem

 Let us now introduce the operator $ \bPsiu(t)$

-Given that $\bPsiu(t)$ is a linear combination of solutions of Eqs.~\eqref{PsiD}-\eqref{PsiND} with $\xi=1$, it is a solution itself, with initial condition $\bPsiu(0)=\sum_{j_0} \Pi_{j_0}=\II$.
-Thus, inspection of Eqs.~\eqref{PsiD}-\eqref{PsiND} with $\xi=1$ (or of Eq.~\eqref{eqPsidual}), suggests that $\bPsiu(t)$ is a stationary solution at any time, such that
+Given that $\bPsiu(t)$ is a linear combination of solutions of Eq.~\eqref{eq:Psi} with $\xi=1$, it is a solution itself, with initial condition $\bPsiu(0)=\sum_{j_0} \pi_{j_0}=\II$.
+Inspection of Eq.~\eqref{eqPsidual}, suggests that $\bPsiu(t)$ is a stationary solution at any time:

 The last equality for $\bPsiu(t)$ is the first important result of the present paper.
-It is the operatorial counterpart of the integral theorem (\ref{FTcl}), and involves the Hermitian operators $\Psiu(t\, |\, \Pi_{j_0} )$ expressing the joint dynamics of the system density operator and of the baths' entropy change.
+It is the operatorial counterpart of the integral theorem (\ref{FTcl}), and it involves the Hermitian operators $\Psiu(t\, |\, \pi_{j_0} )$ expressing the joint dynamics of the system density operator and of the total jump current $\cS$.
 It does not depend on the choice of the initial basis.
-Remarkably by introducing an arbitrary basis $\{\ket{b_0}\}$, and noticing that Eqs.~\eqref{PsiD}--(\ref{PsiND}) are linear, we can write their solution at time $t$, with the specific initial condition $\Pi_{b_0}$ as
+Remarkably by introducing an arbitrary basis $\{\ket{b_0}\}$, and noticing that Eq.~\eqref{eq:Psi} is linear, we can write the solution at time $t$, with the specific initial condition $\pi_{b_0}$ as